Tommy's PregnancyHub

 • delayed walking and talking.

 This doesn’t mean you should stop taking these medications.
-This may be more harmful to your unborn baby than if you carry on taking them, because it may cause uncontrolled seizures in pregnancy.
+Doing so may be more harmful to your unborn baby than if you carry on taking them, because it may cause uncontrolled seizures in pregnancy.

 Valproate medications

-The risk of birth defects and problems with a child’s learning and development is higher if you take valproate medications.
-Valproate medicines include sodium valproate (Epilim, Depakote) and valproic acid (Convulex).
+Valproate medicines include sodium valproate (Epilim, Episenta, Epival, Depakote) and valproic acid (Convulex).

-Doctors in the UK have been advised not to prescribe valproate to girls, women who could get pregnant, or women who are pregnant unless other epilepsy medicines do not suit them.
+Doctors in the UK have been advised not to prescribe valproate to anyone who is or could become pregnant, unless no other epilepsy medicines work for them.

-If you’re taking valproate and want to get pregnant, speak to your GP.
+If you’re taking valproate and want to get pregnant, speak to your GP before stopping contraception.
+This is to make sure you have time to switch to another treatment before you come off contraception.
 Don’t stop taking your medicine, unless you are advised to.

 What should happen to my epilepsy treatment before I conceive?

-If you’re planning to have a baby the aim of your treatment will be to manage your condition as effectively as possible during pregnancy.
+If you’re planning to have a baby, your doctor or specialist should review your treatment before you start trying.
+The aim will be to manage your condition as well as you can during pregnancy.

-This means finding a medication regimen that will control your seizures effectively and minimise the risk of harm to your baby’s development in the womb as much as possible.
+This means finding a treatment that will control your seizures, with the least possible risk of harm to your baby’s development in the womb.

-This may involve making changes to the medication you’re taking at the moment.
+This may involve making changes to the medication you’re taking.
 This should be done before you conceive.

-If you’re taking medication to control your epilepsy, it’s recommended that you take a higher dose – 5mg – of folic acid.
+If you’re taking medication to control your epilepsy, you will need to take a higher dose – 5mg – of folic acid.

 This can help protect your baby against neural tube defects, such as spina bifida.

-Your doctor will need to prescribe these to you because 5mg tablets aren’t available without a prescription.
+Your doctor will need to prescribe these to you, because 5mg tablets aren’t available over the counter.

 Will folic acid affect my epilepsy medication?